arturmpinho/Dusty-Lantern/README.md

 ### **Existing Features**

-* Sign In and Registration functionalities by Django allauth package (including social accounts)
+* Sign In and Registration functionalities by Django allauth package
-* Search engine and filtering so user can refine its search for a specific auction
+* Search engine and filtering so user can refine the search for a specific product/auction
-* Bidding system that allow the buyer to increment the current highest bid for any given auction
+* Bidding system that allows the buyer to increment the current highest bid for any given auction
-* Possibility for seller to create items in the database without being the admin
+* Possibility for the site owner to create auctions/products in the database without being the admin
-* Add auctions to a watchlist functionality so user can follow-up on the auctions of interest straight from its dashboard.
-* Follow-up on payables/receivables according to payment status.
+* Follow-up on payables according to payment status

 [[Back to top]](#table-of-contents)